Flamicort 4mg tablets

 The initial dosage should be maintained or adjusted until a satisfactory response is noted.

 0 TO 18 YEARS OLD

-The recommended dosage should be governed by the same considerations rather than by strict adherence to the ratio indicated by age or body weight.
+The dosage requirements are variable and must be individualized on the basis of the disease under treatment and the response of the patient rather than by strict adherence to the ratio indicated by age or body weight.
 After a favorable response is noted, the proper maintenance dosage should be determined by decreasing the initial drug dosage in small increments at appropriate time intervals until the lowest dosage which will maintain an adequate clinical response is reached.

 TRANSFER PATIENTS FROM OTHER CORTICOSTEROIDS

 Substitute triamcinolone 4 mg initially in place of each cortisone 25 mg, hydrocortisone 20 mg, prednisone 5 mg, prednisolone 5 mg, methylprednisolone 4 mg, dexamethasone 0.75 mg, betamethasone 0.6 mg, paramethasone 2 mg.
 Thereafter, dosage should be adjusted according to individual response.

 Treatment for the following conditions: